ITorrenteP/good-hamburguer/good-hamburger/README.md

 The tests cover the discount scenarios:
 - 20% discount when you have 1 sandwich + 2 extras
-- 15% discount for 1 sandwich + 1 extra
+- 15% discount for 1 sandwich + 1 soft drink
-- 10% discount for 2 extras (no sandwich)
+- 10% discount for 1 sandwich + 1 fries
 - No discount for other combinations

 ## Known Limitations and Assumptions